 - Current chairperson of the Jersey Junior Lawyers Association

-- Attends meetings and assists the committee of the Jersey Pensions Association
+- Assistant to the committee of the Jersey Pensions Association

 Jersey has introduced a new savings vehicle called the International Savings Plan ("ISP") which will attract more multinational employers on to the Island.
 ISPs will offer more flexibility to employers than traditional pensions or share plans.